Published in Huffington Post

 7. Being transgender is completely natural and healthy.
-By the time Danny was about three years old, I started wondering if he was transgender.
+By the time Danny was about three years old, I started wondering if they were transgender.
 Now I know that many children and adults identify as a different gender than they were assigned at birth.
 Some identify as neither boy nor girl, or have a fluid gender identity.
 This is completely natural and is not the result of confusion or mental illness.
 A recent study showed that transgender children who are supported to live openly are not at high risk for mental health problems.
 Knowing this would have made it easier to support Danny, regardless of his gender.

 Danny grew up to be an out, proud, queer, nonbinary adult.
-Some people say that he is queer as a result of my parenting, but that’s a topic for another day.
-What’s most important to me is that he’s perfectly happy with who he is.
+Some people say that they are queer as a result of my parenting, but that’s a topic for another day.
+What’s most important to me is that they are perfectly happy with who they are.
 So am I.

 Schedule a Workshop or Presentation.